rubyfu/RubyFu/module_0x3__network_kungfu/arp_spoofing.md

 # ARP Spoofing
 As you know, ARP Spoofing attack in the core of MiTM attacks.
-In this part we'll know how to wirte simple and effective arp spoofer tool in order to use it in later spoofing attacks.
+In this part we'll know how to wirte simple and effective arp spoofer tool to use it in later spoofing attacks.

 #### Scenario
 We have 3 machines in this senario as showen below.